Thailand entry requirements for Madagascar passport holders

 May be checked

-Madagascar passport holders need a visa to enter Thailand.
-You must apply for a tourist visa at a Thai embassy or consulate before you travel — there is no visa on arrival for Malagasy citizens.
-Processing can take several working days, so apply early.
+Madagascar passport holders need a visa to enter Thailand in 2026.
+You must apply for a tourist eVisa online before you travel — there is no visa on arrival for Malagasy citizens.
+Processing takes 3–5 working days, so apply at least a week before your flight.

 Apply for Thailand eVisaSingle and multiple entry options.
 Processing 3–5 business days.